the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 - Support: Where to go for help?
 This can be support in/outside the lab, schedules of trainings, and contact persons.
 - Scientific resources: Reading list that lab members should read.
-- How do all lab members hold each other accountable?
+- Accountability: How do all lab members hold each other accountable?
 What are procedures to follow?
 How to ensure that this accountability is not on individuals but the collective? (see also below)

 ### Institutional / national guidelines that affect Team Manuals